 ADP students are encouraged to go through the Aspire-ABLE/GED program to build up skills to take the ACT WorkKeys assessment testing.
-Students who score at or above the required ACT WorkKeys for their credential program and have a minimum of 13 composite score may contact the program manager to begin registration for the Adult Diploma Program.
-Please call 419-998-2992 for more information, or email barb.heffner@apollocc.org.
+Students who score at or above the required ACT WorkKeys for their credential program and meet the minimum composite score required by the ADP program may contact the program manager to begin registration for the Adult Diploma Program.
+Please call 419-998-2992 for more information.